Breaking Down the 6 Stages of an Autism Meltdown

 Autism meltdowns can be overwhelming for both the individual and those around them.
 Understanding the six stages of a meltdown can help in recognizing early signs and providing better support.

 According to Dr. Temple Grandin, an expert in autism, "Meltdowns are not tantrums.
 They are emotional overloads that require compassion and patience."
+Explore therapy options that best support your child’s needs and create a care plan that fosters understanding and progress.

 Here’s a quick look at the stages of a meltdown and how to recognize them.